Susanville Indian Rancheria (SIR)

 - Develp tribal environmental laws and ordinances

-Access the vitality of the four Tribal languages associated with SIR.
+To revitalize the four affiliated languages associated with SIR.

 Federal Insecticide, Fungicide, and Rodentcide Act